OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-From Lil’ Wayne to Louis Armstrong, New Orleans is the home of numerous outstanding musicians.
-The soulful city has shaped the music industry in ample ways, birthing musical genres and musical geniuses alike.
-These seven icons arose from a jazzy city, and though some of the names may be unfamiliar, they left a large footprint on the musical genres of jazz, rhythm and blues, rock and roll, and New Orleans funk.
+These seven icons arose from The Big Easy, and while some of the names may not read as familiar today, they left a large footprint on the musical genres of jazz, rhythm and blues, rock and roll, and New Orleans funk.
+We explain why below.

-Louis Armstrong, a man with incredible vocal sounds and technical trumpet skills, is arguably the greatest jazz musician of all time.
+“You can’t play anything on a horn that Louis hasn’t played,” Miles Davis said in 1958 – a cosign akin to Mozart complimenting Beethoven.
+Louis Armstrong was possessed by a distinctively scratchy baritone and preternatural skill on the cornet and trumpet, which marked him as perhaps the greatest jazz musician of all time.
 Armstrong was born in 1901 in New Orleans, in a rough part of town and into a poor family.
 However, the city’s music had a great influence on him.
-Armstrong took New Orleans jazz, shaped it and defined it, with his huge voice and friendly attitude.
-Louis was not only a jazz icon, he brought swing to the world, and became the most famous musician in the United States.
-In 1963, Armstrong kicked the Beatles off the charts with his hit ‘Hello Dolly.’
-In 1968, he made blue skies and white clouds linger with his most famous song ‘What a Wonderful World.’
-In 1971, Armstrong died in New York City due to poor health.
-Today, Louis Armstrong is the one of the most essential and influential figures in music history.
-As Louis Armstrong put it himself, ‘If it hadn’t been for jazz, there wouldn’t be no rock and roll.’
+Armstrong took New Orleans jazz, shaped it and defined it with his huge voice and friendly attitude.
+Armstrong was not only a jazz icon, he brought swing to the world and became the most famous musician in the United States.
+In 1964, Armstrong dethroned The Beatles’ No. 1 spot on the Billboard chart, after their historic streak of three No. 1 hits in a row over 14 consecutive weeks, with his hit ‘Hello Dolly.’
+In 1967, he made blue skies and white clouds linger with his most famous song, ‘What a Wonderful World,’ a ballad that became Armstrong’s signature.
+In 1971, he died in New York City a month before his 70th birthday due to poor health.
+Today, Armstrong is the one of the most essential and influential figures in music history.
+As Armstrong put it himself, “If it hadn’t been for jazz, there wouldn’t be no rock and roll.”

-Henry Roeland Byrd, otherwise known as Professor Longhair, exemplifies the true New Orleans funky piano style.
-His hand slides and glides to create rhythms which sound like how the city feels.
-Born in 1918 outside of New Orleans, Professor Longhair moved to the city at the age of two, where he was influenced by the sounds of early jazz and the city’s ambiance.
-Professor Longhair died in 1980, but inspired many New Orleans musicians, such as Fats Domino, Dr. John, and Allen Toussaint.
+Henry Roeland Byrd, otherwise known as Professor Longhair, exemplifies the true New Orleans funky piano style, inspired by rhythms popular in traditional Afro-Cuban and Afro-Caribbean music.
+His hand slides and glides to create a unique lineage between rock, R&B and jazz.
+Born in 1918 outside of New Orleans, Professor Longhair moved to the city at the age of two, where he was influenced by the sounds of early jazz and the city’s hodgepodge blend of cultures.
+In 1949, he debuted the song he’s most remembered for, ‘Go to Mardi Gras,’ an upbeat romp that encourages visitors to “stroll in New Orleans…to go see the Mardi Gras.”
+It’s still popular to this day during Carnival season.
+Professor Longhair died in his sleep in 1980, but inspired many New Orleans musicians, such as Fats Domino, Dr. John and Allen Toussaint, during his pivotal career.
 He created a piano style that has yet to leave the city.
 A year after Professor Longhair’s death, he was inducted into the Blues Hall of Fame, and in 1992 he was inducted into the Rock and Roll Hall of Fame.
-Long Live Longhair!